Planning & Developing Your Public Portfolio

 - Demonstration of exemplary multimodal communication skills within the discipline

 As you put together your portfolio, you should use the Final Assessment Rubric to critique the evolution of your portfolio.
-The goal is to receive a rating of ‘outstanding’ during the final review.
+Candidates rated ‘outstanding’ during the final review receive the title of LSU Distinguished Communicator.

 Building a Better Public Portfolio

 The first step in developing your Public Portfolio is to draft a plan.
 You should do this by completing the Public Portfolio Plan with your faculty advisor.
 This is an electronic document allowing you to continue to review and edit your plan.
-After you have a solid plan, use that to work through the process of developing a great portfolio.
+Once you’ve drafted your plan, meet with your Faculty Advisor to discuss your plan and ideas, and use your plan to work through the process of developing a great portfolio.
 Remember to consult your CxC Representative and Faculty Advisor throughout this process.